Is there better wood to frame your house with?

 Let’s look for starters just at regular old dimensional lumber.
 That’s the term used for lumber off the shelf at the big box stores and lumber yards.

-Pine is the cheapest, easiest to source, making it far and away the most common.
+This is the cheapest, easiest to source, making it far and away the most common.
 Of these softwoods, it has lots of strength and actually weighs a little less, making it great for building homes.
 Its only real downside is that it is not quite as dimensionally stable as the others.
 This means that it moves more as it dries out and can expand and contract more with humidity changes.

-While fir and spruce can be a marginally stronger, allowing for ever so slightly longer spans.
+While fir and spruce can be marginally stronger, allowing for ever so slightly longer spans.
 However, they do cost more and can be much harder to find.

 Was the old wood we used to build houses with better?